Held each summer at Jackdaws

 A week long performance project for children aged 10 to 17 years

-Assisted by the production team, the group will create their show over the course of the week and perform it live to an audience on Friday 3 August.
+Assisted by the production team, the group will create their show over the course of the week and perform it live to an audience on the Friday afternoon.

-The Production Team is led by Artistic Director Saffron, a designer Sarah, and composer Will, who will help the children to create an original production from concept to performance for an audience of family and friends.
+The Production Team is led by Artistic Director Saffron, alongside a designer, Sarah Lawton, and a composer, William Carslake, who will help the children to create an original production from concept to performance for an audience of family and friends.

-The week begins a choice of three stories, three composers and three design themes.
+The week begins with a choice of three stories, three composers and three design themes.
 The children must consider the options before voting for those they think will make the best combination of music, plot and staging… and then the work begins!
-Have a read of the 2015 Summer Production report.

 Friday ends with the performance at 5pm.

-The cost of the week is £70 per place (Some assisted places available – please contact us for details)
+The cost of the week is usually around £80 per place (Some assisted places available – please contact us for details).